 What I Study

-My research focuses on American and African American literature, race, and science in the long nineteenth century (1830 – 1905).
+My research focuses on American and African American literature, race, and science in the long nineteenth century (circa 1830 – 1930).
 Specifically, I study the reciprocal relationship between the life & human sciences, on the one hand, and literary and cultural production, on the other.
 In other words, I consider how the period’s new and developing disciplines (like biology, ecology, psychology, and sociology) were products of a socio-cultural environment that they themselves–along with other vectors–helped to shape and form.
 The interchange between science & literature goes both ways, and sometimes in other ways, too–ways that are difficult to predict from the outset.
 As a literary scholar I believe that written narratives (whether fiction, non-fiction, or somewhere between) provide reliable and unique access to this messy, surprising, and ever-important site of exchange.

-My dissertation centers on the figure of ‘the crowd’ as it was deployed in American and African American literature and science through the mid-to-late nineteenth century.
+My dissertation, Provisional Beings, centers on the figure of ‘the crowd’ as it was deployed in American and African American literature and science through the mid nineteenth century to the early twentieth century.
 While ‘the crowd’ has been an important figure for all of human history, it was not until the 19th century that it became a subject of scientific inquiry as well as a topic of widespread public concern.
 Scientists from biology to sociology studied the so-called “laws of the crowd” even as literary writers similarly sought to understand why many people gathered together seem to act and think differently than any single person.
 For scientists and artists alike, this divergence between the many and the one raised intractable legal, ethical, political, and representational problems.

-I argue that this confluence of crowd interests must be situated within the history of American race and racism, since depictions of the crowd are inherently racialized, whether explicitly or implicitly.
+I argue that this confluence of crowd interests must be situated within the history of American race and racism, since depictions of the crowd were inherently racialized, whether explicitly or implicitly.
 Only by grappling with the racial face of the putatively ‘faceless’ crowd can we come to understand why the nineteenth witnessed such an obsessive interest in the crowd and related (though importantly different!) collective human aggregates, like the corporation, the lynch mob, the masses, the population, and the statistical corpus.

 Collective Nouns (or, Terms of Venery)